pharmaR/regulatory-r-repo-wg/README.md

-This working group strives to identify and prototype at least one technical framework that can support a transparent, open, dynamic, cross-industry approach of establishing and maintaining a 'repository' of R packages with accompanying evidence of their quality that can be used to simplify necessary in-house validation processes as much as possible.
+This working group strives to identify and prototype at least one technical framework that can support a transparent, open, dynamic, cross-industry approach of establishing and maintaining a 'repository' of R packages with accompanying evidence of their quality and the assessment criteria, that can be used to simplify necessary in-house validation processes as much as possible.
 Such a cross-industry 'repository' could help with burden-sharing of validation efforts, improve quality via transparent, open peer review, and